PHYS486-S22/PHYS486-S22/ProjectOne/ProjectOne_OrbitalDynamics.md

 **Additional Resources:**

-* Chapter 4 of Giordano & Nakanishi's Computational Physics text provides a good treatment of the physics & implementation of ...
+* Chapter 4 of Giordano & Nakanishi's Computational Physics text provides a good introduction to computational implementations of gravitational interactions.
+The text walks through how to calculate orbits around a central fixed mass, and provides a roadmap for routines where there are three or more objects, and/or the central object is not fixed.
+The implementations utilize a Euler-Cromer stepping method; reading Appendix A, which introduces other stepping methods and tests for checking for energy conservation etc, would be beneficial as well.

+* Imad Pasha put together [a nice tutorial](https://prappleizer.github.io/Tutorials/RK4/RK4_Tutorial.html) for coding up orbits with a 4th order Runga Kutta implementation, and in full 3-D to boot!
+This does include some reliance on astropy functions to track units, and linear algebra techniques to vectorize the operations, so it may be more than you need, but pedagogically it is a thorough write-up.

+* Philip Mocz similarly has a [tutorial](https://medium.com/swlh/create-your-own-n-body-simulation-with-python-f417234885e9) on how to build a compact, 3-D N-body code.
+The [code](https://github.com/pmocz/nbody-python) is available on github as well.

 Remember, it is ok to use these resources, just make sure to cite them in your work!